smartdevicelink/sdl_requirements/detailed_docs/detailed_info_GetInteriorVehicleDataCapabilities_1.md

 6.a.2 SDL transfers to mobile application capabilities of available on HMI module and responds with WARNINGS "%moduleType% is not available" for anavailable module

+**Alternative flow 1**

+6.b.1 HMI does not respond or HMI response is invalid

+6.b.2 SDL transfers to mobile app capabilities for requested module from InteriorVehicleDataCapabilities.json file

+**Exception:**

+6.b.2.1  "InteriorVehicleDataCapabilities.json" file is invalid, empty or missing -> SDL must respond with "resultCode: GENERIC_ERROR, success: false, info: 'Invalid response from the vehicle'" to this mobile app's request

 > Requirement [#1](https://github.com/smartdevicelink/sdl_requirements/issues/1)